Gaussian Probabilities and Expectation Propagation: EP Multivariate Gaussian Probability (EPMGP) Algorithm

-It will be useful to consider whitening the space of the problem via a substitution $\y = L^{-1}(\x - \m)$ where $L$ is a Cholesky factor of the covariance $K$.
-In this transformed space, we have a standard $\mathcal{N}(0,I)$ Gaussian, and we have a transformed set of polyhedral faces $L^T\c_i$ as in Figure \ref{fig:white}.
-To understand sources of error, we can then attend to properties of this transformed region.
-Intuition suggests that the more (less) hyperrectangular this transformed region is, the better (worse) the performance is, as hyperrectangular cases (in a white space) decompose into a product of solvable univariate problems.
-We then see that hyperrectangular cases are in fact not a fundamental distinction other than having the same number of constraints $m$ as dimensions $n$.
-Considering the whitened space and transformed integration region is conceptually useful and theoretically sound, as EP with Gaussians is invariant to this linear transformation \cite[]{seeger08epexpfam}.
+We here note important similarities between the hyperrectangular and polyhedral cases.
+Though brief, this section forms the basis for much of the discussion and exploration of the strengths and weaknesses of EP.
+Since we have developed EP for arbitrary polyhedral Gaussian probabilities, we can somewhat simplify our understanding of the problem.
+We can always whiten the space of the problem via a substitution $\y = L^{-1}(\x - \m)$ where $K = LL^T$.
+In this transformed space, we have a standard $\mathcal{N}(0,I)$ Gaussian, and we have a transformed set of polyhedral faces $L^T\c_i$ (which must also be normalised as the $\c_i$ are).
+This whitening is demonstrated in Figure \ref{fig:white}.

+Thus, in trying to understand sources of error, we can then attend to properties of this transformed region.
+Intuition tells us that, the more hyperrectangular this transformed region is, the better performance, as hyperrectangular cases (in a white space) decompose into a product of solvable univariate problems.
+On the other hand, the more redundant/colinear/coloured those faces are, the higher the error that we should expect.
+We will thus consider metrics on the geometry of transformed integration region that exists in the whitened space.
+Further, we then see that hyperrectangular cases are in fact not a fundamental distinction.
+Indeed they are simply polyhedra where $m=n$, that is, the number of polyhedral constraints equals the number of dimensions of the problem.
+This seemingly small constraint, however, often makes the difference between an algorithm that performs well and one that does not, as the results will show.
-The resulting algorithm, EP for multivariate Gaussian probabilities (EPMGP), yields a nice geometric interpretation.
-We want to integrate a Gaussian over a polyhedron defined by several box functions, but this operation is intractable.
-Instead, EP allows us to replace each of those intractable truncations functions with soft Gaussian truncations $\tilde{t}_i(\x)$ for which multiplication is simple.

-There are a number of attractive features of the EP approach which may motivate its use in many applied settings, including fast runtime, low computational overhead, and a natural ability to calculate derivatives with respect to the distribution's parameters, tail probabilities, and first and second moments of $p(\x)$.